 More ways to help

-LGBTQ+ Communities and Disasters
+LGBTQIA+ Communities and Disasters

 Lesbian, gay, bisexual, transgender and queer (LGBTQ+) communities experience the impacts of disasters differently than heterosexual and cisgender individuals.